 - Endometrioid carcinoma

 Serous carcinomas are the most common subtype, accounting for more than 50% of epithelial carcinomas.
-These carcinoma types are broken down even further by being given a grade (based on how the cancerous tissue looks compared to normal tissue) and a type (based on how fast the cancer grows and its response to chemotherapy).
+These epithelial carcinoma types are broken down even further by being given a grade (based on how the cancerous tissue looks compared to normal tissue and on how fast the cancer grows).

 Ovarian germ cell tumors

 Germ cells are the cells that form the ova or eggs.
 The majority of germ cell tumors are benign, but some are cancerous.
-Ovarian germ cell cancers are subcategorized as teratomas, dysgerminomas, endodermal sinus tumors and choriocarcinomas, or they can even be a mix of more than one subtype.
+Cancerous ovarian germ cell cancers are subcategorized as teratomas, dysgerminomas, endodermal sinus tumors and choriocarcinomas, or they can even be a mix of more than one subtype.

 Ovarian stromal tumors